First home saver account

-Mortgage diversion
+History

-During his 2010 Budget Speech, Treasurer Wayne Swan announced changes to the operation of FHSA accounts.
+For each dollar contributed to a FHSA during a financial year, the government contributed 17 cents up a specified limit.
+This limit would increase through indexation.
+In 2010, Treasurer Wayne Swan announced changes to the operation of FHSA accounts.
 Previously, when a FHSA holder purchased a house, thus making them ineligible to hold a FHSA, the funds in their FSHA would be transferred to their superannuation account.
 Under the proposed changes, the Government would allow funds in a FHSA to be paid into an approved mortgage after the FHSA holder satisfied the four year rule.

-On 6 October 2010, the Treasurer released an exposure draft on the new measures for public consultation.

-On 24 February 2011, Tax Laws Amendment (2011 Measures No. 1) Bill 2011 was introduced to Parliament.
 On 10 May 2011 it passed both houses, receiving royal assent on 25 May 2011.
 According to sub-clause 2(1) of the Bill, the changes to the FHSA Act became law on 26 May 2011.

-Take-up

-As at the December 2013 quarter, the Australian Prudential Regulation Authority website states there are 46,000 FHSAs containing A$521.5m.
+In the December 2013 quarter, the Australian Prudential Regulation Authority website stated that there were 46,000 FHSAs containing A$521.5m.

-Abolition

-In the 2014-15 Budget, the Federal Government announced the following changes to abolish the first home saver accounts scheme: